-Table 2 above illustrates that majority of chimpanzees were aged between 15-20 years, followed by those between 20-25 years, 5-10 years, and 10-15 years. whereas there were no individuals between 25-30 years and 30-35 years, 35-40 years, and 40-45 years, but one (1) individual between 50-55 years.
+Majority of chimpanzees were aged between 15-20 years, followed by those between 20-25 years, 5-10 years, and 10-15 years (Table 2).
+Whereas there were no individuals between 25-30 years and 30-35 years, 35-40 years, and 40-45 years, but one (1) individual between 50-55 years.
 The table further illustrates that the mean age of the chimpanzees’ community was 20.4 years.
 This suggests that most chimpanzees were youthful adults.

-Levels of behavioral activities among the chimpanzee community
+Levels of behavioral activities among the chimpanzee community.

 Chimpanzees, known for their social nature and intelligence, display a variety of behaviors that can be organized into various levels according to their complexity, purpose, or social context.
-These behaviors encompass social interactions, tool usage and problem-solving, aggressive actions, foraging and feeding practices, reproductive behaviors, among others.
+These behaviors encompass social interactions, tool usage and problem-solving, aggressive actions, foraging and feeding practices, and reproductive behaviors, among others.
 The table illustrates the relationship between the behaviors of chimpanzees.

-Table 3: Correlation Matrix to Assess the Effect of Levels of Behavioral Activities in Chimpanzee Community
+Table 3: Correlation Matrix to Assess the Effect of Levels of Behavioral Activities in Chimpanzee Community.